jegbee/streamlite/README.md

 > _"Streamlite demonstrates how code, automation, and quality assurance come together to form a reliable DevOps pipeline."_

 This is also my first project by the way.
-Its a mini one that does not involve al the major parts in automation, just github jenjins maven sonarqube is being used here.
+Its a mini one that does not involve all the major parts in automation, just github jenjins maven sonarqube is being used here.